TanStack/table/docs/src/intro.md

 **If you want a ready-to-use table and design/bundle-size are not hard requirements**, then you should consider using a traditional table library.

-There are a lot of traditional table libraries out there, but [AG Grid](https://www.ag-grid.com/) is our favorite.
+There are a lot of traditional table libraries out there, but we believe [AG Grid](https://www.ag-grid.com/) is the gold standard and is by far our favorite grid-sibling (don't tell the others 🤫).

 ### Headless/Utilty-First